 Members of Group

-Dr Jacqueline McDonald (RA), worked Vaccine safety
+Dr Jacqueline McDonald (RA), worked on signatures of Vaccine safety

 Dr Laura Lambert (RA), worked on RNA vaccines